 Most shops take a more middle-of-the-road approach.
 If you built it, own up to it and bring it into the system legitimately.
 Get the approvals and correct any subpar practices that went into building it.

 What is shadow IT and how do I avoid it?

 So hopefully I’ve convinced you why shadow IT is bad.
 When IT resembles the wild west, the result is chaos, lost productivity, system outages, and unnecessary expense.

 The way you avoid shadow IT is by establishing system governance, with an approval process.
-As long as key stakeholders meet on a regular basis to discuss all proposed changes and approve them and document them in one place, most of the other details don’t matter very much.
+As long as key stakeholders meet on a regular basis to discuss all proposed changes and approve them and document them in one place, and the stakeholders make sure IT doesn’t get in the way of the business making money, most of the other details don’t matter very much.